zikula/core/README.md

 Zikula Core is a web based application framework, fully extensible by modules, plugins and themes.

-For more information visit http://zikula.org/ and read our [user manual](https://github.com/zikula/zikula-docs/tree/master/Users%20Manual).
+For more information visit http://zikula.org/

 <a name="requirements"></a>